Grellheist/Real-Time-Chat/README.md

 ## The following comes from the basic chat "tutorial" found <a href="https://socket.io/get-started/chat/#homework">here</a>:

-# Homework

-Here are some ideas to improve the application:
+# Here are some ideas to improve the application:

 - [ ] Broadcast a message to connected users when someone connects or disconnects.
 - [ ] Add support for nicknames.